 Vendor contracts come in many forms, each serving different purposes depending on the nature of the goods or services being provided, the business objectives, and the relationship between the buyer and supplier.
-Regardless of your role within the organization—whether in procurement, finance, legal, or vendor management—becoming familiar with common types of vendor contracts can enhance your team's vendor contract management process.
+To effectively navigate the complexities of vendor relationships, it's crucial to start with a clear understanding of what a vendor contract entails.
+Let’s dive into the fundamentals of vendor contracts and explore how they serve as the backbone of successful vendor management.

 A master service agreement (MSA) is a contract that defines the overall terms and conditions between a company and its vendor or service provider.
 MSAs are often used in long-term, ongoing vendor relationships and serve as the framework for future work and transactions.
 The MSA outlines the broad terms, such as payment terms, dispute resolution processes, intellectual property rights, confidentiality, and general performance expectations.